o3de/o3de.org/content/docs/user-guide/gems/development/structure.md

 ```

 **GemFormatVersion**
-Version number that identifies how a gem is built (folder structure and semantics) and determines compatibility with specific versions of O3DE.
+The version number that identifies how a gem is built (folder structure and semantics) and determines compatibility with specific versions of O3DE.
 The version number is set automatically when you create a gem in the Project Configurator.
 Gems have a default value of `4` for the `GemFormatVersion` field.

 **Uuid**
-Unique ID that identifies the gem.
+The unique ID that identifies the gem.

 **Name**
-Name of the gem.
+The name of the gem.

 **DisplayName**
-Friendly name of the gem that appears in the Project Configurator.
+The user-facing name appears in the Project Configurator for the gem.

 **Summary**
-Short description of the gem.
+A short description of the gem.

 **Tags**
-List of tags that describe the gem.
+A list of tags that describe the gem.

 **O3DEVersion**
-Version of O3DE to specify.
+The version of O3DE to specify.
 The value can be one of the following:

 + An array of strings (for example, `["~>1.2.345.6789", "~>1.1.1", ">= 1.0"]`).
 + A single string that describes the constraint (for example, `"==1.2.3"`).